Maurizio Sarri: Tactics

-When defending off the ball, Sarri's teams often employ an aggressive use of energetic pressing, tight lines, and pressure high up the pitch in order to win back the ball quickly.
+When defending off the ball, Sarri's teams often use energetic pressing, tight lines and pressure high up the pitch to win back the ball quickly.
 Throughout his coaching career, Sarri has adopted several formations, such as the 4–3–1–2 or the 4–2–3–1, but he later came to be known for using a "free-flowing, possession based 4–3–3 system" during his time with Napoli.
-During the 2016–17 season, following the departure of Gonzalo Higuaín to rivals Juventus and an injury to the club's main striker Arkadiusz Milik, Sarri frequently deployed Dries Mertens in a false nine role, seemingly positioned as a lone centre-forward, rather than as a left winger, where he had previously faced competition from Lorenzo Insigne for a starting role; as a result of Sarri's tactical change, Mertens's goalscoring output increased dramatically.
+During the 2016–17 season, following the departure of Gonzalo Higuaín to rivals Juventus and an injury to the club's main striker Arkadiusz Milik, Sarri frequently used Dries Mertens in a false nine role, seemingly positioned as a lone centre-forward, rather than as a left winger, where he had previously faced competition from Lorenzo Insigne for a starting role.
+As a result of Sarri's tactical change, Mertens's goalscoring increased dramatically.

-Sarri received his coaching diploma in 2006 through the Technical Centre of Coverciano; the title of his thesis was "La preparazione settimanale della partita" ("The weekly preparation of a match").
+Sarri received his coaching diploma in 2006 through the Technical Centre of Coverciano.
+The title of his thesis was "La preparazione settimanale della partita" ("The weekly preparation of a match").
 One of his major influences as a coach is Arrigo Sacchi.
 Aside from his tactical prowess, Sarri is known for his outspokenness as a manager.
-He has also stood out for his attire; unlike many other managers who wore suits in Italian football, he usually wore a tracksuit during matches.
+He has also stood out for his attire.
+Unlike many other managers who wore suits in Italian football, he usually wears a tracksuit during matches.
 At Chelsea, he also adopted a more relaxed approach than his predecessor Antonio Conte when it came to his players' diets and curfew before matches, which along with the changes in tactics to a more offensive-minded, possession game based on passing, helped create a more positive team environment; receiving praise from his Chelsea player Antonio Rüdiger for doing so.